Public School Kids

 Get Involved

-Know someone who went to public school in Montana we should talk to?
+Know a public school kid we should talk to?

 Have an idea for a podcast episode or topic?

-Want to help tell the story of Montana’s public school kids?
+Want to help tell the story of America’s public school kids?

 Tag us @public.school.kids, #publicschoolkid, send us a message, or reach out via contact form.
 We’d love to hear from you.